bottinogames/contentbuilder-easysetup/README.md

     - Note: `<branch name>` cannot be set to "default", as Steam does not allow automatic pushes of builds to the defualt branch, so you must have a seperate branch to push to.
 Alternatively, if you do not want the build to automatically go live to any branch, the `"Set Live"` line can be omitted.

+The first time you run `quickbuild.bat` it will prompt you to enter your steam username, which it will save in a file called `steamuser.txt`.
+If you need to change the username used for login simply edit the contents of `steamuser.txt`.

 ## Use

 After you've finished making the necessary edits to the script files, simply place your build contents in the `_build` folder, and run `quickbuild.bat`.
 Your game will be built and uploaded to Steam!

-### Note:

-The first time you run `quickbuild.bat` it will prompt you to enter your steam username, which it will save in a file called `steamuser.txt`.
-If you need to change the username used for login simply edit the contents of `steamuser.txt`.